-- A photo copy of their lowa teaching license. - A photo copy of transcripts of all college coursework (All certified employees must file a complete official transcript of all their collegiate work.
-Acknowledgement of the receipt will be issued by Office of Human Resources as soon as the records are posted and filed.
-If an error or discrepancy is found, a special notice will be attached to your receipt.
-Please correct any errors immediately to avoid misunderstandings or complications later.
+- A photo copy of their lowa teaching license. - A photo copy of transcripts of all college coursework (All certified employees must file a complete official transcript of all their collegiate work with conferred date.
+Acknowledgement of the receipt will be issued by the Office of Human Resources as soon as the records are posted and filed.
+If an error or discrepancy is found, a special notice will be attached to the employee's receipt.
+Any errors must be corrected immediately to avoid misunderstandings or complications later.

-Note: Teachers who need conditional or emergency certification must have the application, fee, and course of study on file with the Teacher Licensure Division of the Iowa Board of Educational Examiners by October 15.
-For more information, you can contact the Iowa Board of Educational Examiners at (515) 281-3245 or at www.boee.iowa.gov/
+Note: Teachers who need conditional or an Executive Director's Decision License must have the application, fee, and course of study on file with the Teacher Licensure Division of the lowa Board of Educational Examiners prior to beginning their assignment.
+For more information, employees can contact the lowa Board of Educational Examiners at (515) 281-3245 or at www.boee.iowa.gov/